adrianlemess/jokenpo-game-angular/README.md

   * createForComputer: it's a method to return with a random logic, a hand with strategy.
 * As the logic to know which hand win of each hand (example: Rock x Paper), it's the logic we'd probably change in the future if we need to add a new hand, I isolated as a strategy, this way if we need to add a new hand we will not update the previous one, only the strategy layer.

+### Modules

+* LayoutModule - Will have only the components shared across all routes, which is header and footer for this application.
+This module is for performance issues, because now we can have a `SharedModule` with the components used only in some views and not loading `SharedModule` every time.
+* Core folder - All services, models, interfaces, enum, interfaces and independent files will be available here.
 ## Considerations

 * Moved Karma/Jasmine to Jest and Testing library, to have quick tests running and also to focus on integration tests with Testing library